kiboschool/course-c4s-writing/src/communicating-for-success/course-assessments.md

 One of your final assessments for this course will be to write a blog post (500 - 1000 words) where you reflect on your learning journey during the C4S course.

+The due date for the essay will be March 17th, 2023.

 ---

 ## Final Project (20% of final grade)

-One of your final assessments for this course will be to write the copy of a webpage that introduces an app you have developed, and summarises it's  key features.
+Your other final assessments for this course will be to write the copy of a webpage that introduces an app you have developed, and summarises it's  key features.
 You will also need to put together a slide presentation to pitch your app to investors, and record a 5 minute video of your pitch.

+The due date for the project will be March 17th, 2023.

 ---

 ## Late Submission Policy

 All weekly assignments have a stated assignment deadline on their assignment page by which the assignment must be submitted in order to get full marks.
-Late submissions will be subject to at least a 25% deduction in the marks available.
+Late submissions will be subject to at least a 10% deduction in the marks available.

 ---